Classroom Organization That Builds Community (Not Just a Pretty Room)

 “What We Do When We’re All Through”

-This single section eliminates early-finisher chaos and constant interruptions.
+This single section eliminates early-finisher chaos.

-• read or respond to reading
+• Read or respond to reading

-• continue unfinished work
+• Finish incomplete work

-• classroom jobs or enrichment tasks
+• Classroom jobs or enrichment

-And this part matters: teach into it.
+And teach into it.

 Model it.
 Practice it.
 Revisit it.